Back to Blog

 Political campaign texting services work through:

-1. Platform infrastructure — Web app, database, message queues, carrier integration
+1. Platform infrastructure.
+Web app, database, message queues, carrier integration.

-2. 10DLC registration — Carrier approval for high-volume sending
+2. 10DLC registration.
+Carrier approval for high-volume sending.

-3. Contact management — Upload, validation, enrichment, suppression
+3. Contact management.
+Upload, validation, enrichment, suppression.

-4. Volunteer assignment — Intelligent distribution of contacts
+4. Volunteer assignment.
+Intelligent distribution of contacts.

-5. Message sending — Volunteer initiates, platform processes, carrier delivers
+5. Message sending.
+Volunteer initiates, platform processes, carrier delivers.

-7. Reply handling — Inbound messages route back to volunteers
+7. Reply handling.
+Inbound messages route back to volunteers.

-8. Analytics tracking — Measure delivery, engagement, conversions
+8. Analytics tracking.
+Measure delivery, engagement, conversions.

-9. Compliance enforcement — Automatic opt-out processing and audit trails
+9. Compliance enforcement.
+Automatic opt-out processing and audit trails.

-10. Integration — Connect with CRMs and other campaign tools
+10. Integration.
+Connect with CRMs and other campaign tools.

-Understanding how services work helps you:
+Understanding how services work lets you:

 • Choose the right platform (evaluate technical capabilities)

-• Troubleshoot issues (know where problems might occur)
+• Troubleshoot issues (know where problems occur)

 • Optimize performance (understand what affects delivery)

 Ready to use a proven political texting service?
-Get started with Political Comms — reliable infrastructure delivering 97%+ delivery rates.
+Get started with Political Comms.
+Reliable infrastructure delivering 97%+ delivery rates.

 Share this article: